ursbestfriend/NASSCOM-VSD-SoC-Design/README.md

 # NASSCOM-VSD-SoC-Design
-VSD Workshop on Digital SoC Design and Planning using OPENLANE
+VSD Workshop on Digital SoC Design and Planning using OPENLANE FLOW

 ## Topic 1 - Transform your RTL code into a fully realised GDS FLOW